 Name: KB Boonchum Medal **comes with Lucky Red Thread Bracelet

-From: Pa Duang Kaew Photiyan Suchadaram Monastery, Lampang Province
+From: KB Kaew, Pa Duang Kaew Photiyan Suchadaram Monastery, Lampang Province

 Batch: Wajasit (holy utterance)

 Year: B.E.
 2561 (C.E.
 2018)